AdnaneX/smaterial/README.md

 ## TODO

 - Global
-    - Delete class "sc-" prefix to save more than 80kb?
     - Fix mobile styling (in Chrome for Android when scrolling a page the title bar remains visible)
     - Check duplicate styling and therefor load speed
     - Move global usable classes to `_normailize.scss` (`.sc-no-hover, .sc-active, .sc-disabled`) to name a few